n1gp/cudaSDR/README.md

 I have only compiled and used this on linux.

+QT_SELECT=qt5 qmake cudaSDR.pro
+make -j9

-To make for Hermes-Lite edit Makefile and add -DHL
+To make for Hermes-Lite edit Makefile and add -DHL at the end of DEFINES